pdroll/ESPN-Fantasy-Football-Scraper/readme.md

 ## stats_node.js
 This a script that uses the MongoDB [aggreation pipeline](http://docs.mongodb.org/master/reference/method/db.collection.aggregate/) to generate some statistics.

+Currently calculates how accurate projections were on a team-by-team basis, and how often winners were correctly projected.

 Once `mongod` is running, run the script like:

 ```